36 Connected Vehicles

 36.10.2 Try It: V2X Channel Bandwidth Calculator

-Insight: DSRC channels provide ~6 Mbps effective throughput.
-Above 50% Channel Busy Ratio (CBR), Decentralized Congestion Control (DCC) reduces message rates to prevent saturation.
-Your current configuration uses % of available capacity.
+Insight: DSRC channels provide about 6 Mbps of effective throughput.
+Above a 50% Channel Busy Ratio (CBR), Decentralized Congestion Control (DCC) starts reducing message rates to prevent saturation.
+With the default values, the channel remains comfortably below that threshold.

 Step 4: Monthly data for V2N cloud upload If the RSU forwards aggregated traffic data to the cloud at 1% of received V2X messages: \[\text{Cloud data} = 120 \text{ KB/s} \times 0.01 \times 3{,}600 \times 24 \times 30 = 3.1 \text{ GB/month}\]